Chung So-sung: Writing

-The novella Atene ganeun bae (아테네 가는 배 The Ship Bound for Athens), which won the 17th Dongin Literary Award, is a unique and distinguished work of fiction that is written about the historical reality of the division of Korea in the theme of the mystification and the sense of fate around pain.
+The novella Atene ganeun bae (아테네 가는 배 The Ship Bound for Athens), which won the 17th Dongin Literary Award, is a work of fiction about the historical reality of the division of Korea, exploring themes of mystification and a sense of fate around pain.
 It compares the division of Korea to Greek mythology.

 This work contains two meanings.
 One is related to the travels of the narrator Jongsik, and it can be said as a meaning of reality discovered within a mystical world.
 This is evident in the scene where the pain of division is implied through the story of the River Simois, one of the legends of Troy, and the pain crosses over from the world of myths to reality.
 The other is the meaning brought on by the journey of the protagonist, Juha, and this points to the fateful repetition of myths that occur again and again in reality.
 Juha is not able to achieve the dream of reuniting with his father, experiencing the agony of the pain in reality turning into that of the myth.

 Thus, this work is showing the contrasting effects of finding the reality of pain within a myth, and discovering the repetition of the myth of pain within reality.
 Therefore, as the story passes through the mythical world, it turns the tale of pain within the myth into that of the real world.
 Also, by showing the pain within reality, it connects that into the pain within the myth.